Food & Food Contact Materials

 Food Ingredients

-China NHC issued notifications regarding the acceptance of “three new foods”.
-The applications for 11 new food additives and 4 new food related materials have been received.
+China's NHC issued notifications regarding the acceptance of “three new foods”.
+The applications for one new food material (Inactivated Akkermansia muciniphila YGMCC 2645) and three new food-related products have been received.

-China NHC issued notifications regarding the acceptance of “three new foods”.
-The applications for FOUR new food materials, ten new food additives and one new food related materials have been received.
+China's NHC issued notifications regarding the acceptance of “three new foods”.
+The applications for three new food materials, 3 new food additives have been received and 2 food-related products.

-On March 21, 2025, China National Center for Food Safety Risk Assessment (CFSA) issued 4 new food materials.
-Comments are welcomed before April 20, 2025.
+On November 18, 2025, China National Center for Food Safety Risk Assessment (CFSA) issued 8 new food raw materials.
+Comments are welcomed before December 18, 2025.